 What is Carry Trade

-Unlike Triple Swap trading – which is conducted in very short time frame, Carry Trade is an investment strategy.
-Carry Trade is also based on an idea of borrowing a low interest rate currency and investing the proceeds into a high interest rate currency.
+Unlike Triple Swap trading – which is conducted in a very short time frame, Carry Trade is an investment strategy.
+Carry Trade is also based on the idea of borrowing a low-interest-rate currency and investing the proceeds into a high-interest rate currency.
 The gain comes in a form of difference between those interest rate yields.
-By choosing this method of investing, trader accepts the risk of adverse prices movement on a financial instrument.
+By choosing this method of investing, a trader accepts the risk of adverse price movement on a financial instrument.

-Currently, the interest rate for Australian Dollar is higher than the rate for U.S. dollar.
-Therefore, volume of long positions on AUDUSD pair considerably exceeds volume of short positions.
-At the closing of each trading session long positions on AUDUSD are liquidated, resulting in a large amount of sales in Australian dollar.
-That consequently leads to decrease in the level of BID quotes which widens the spread, while the level of ASK quotes remains practically unchanged.
-Then, at the time of reopening of those positions, when Australian dollar is repurchased, BID price rises and restores the spread to its previous levels.
+Currently, the interest rate for the Australian Dollar is higher than the rate for the U.S. dollar.
+Therefore, the volume of long positions on the AUDUSD pair considerably exceeds the volume of short positions.
+At the closing of each trading session, long positions on AUDUSD are liquidated, resulting in a large number of sales in the Australian dollar.
+That consequently leads to a decrease in the level of BID quotes which widens the spread, while the level of ASK quotes remains practically unchanged.
+Then, at the time of the reopening of those positions, when the Australian dollar is repurchased, BID price rises and restores the spread to its previous levels.

 On ECN BID and ASK prices are formed by the so-called “Depth of Market” also known as Level 2.
-This technology combines information received from Liquidity Providers with broker’s own book of limit orders, so that available volumes at various price levels form liquidity pool.
+This technology combines information received from Liquidity Providers with the broker’s own book of limit orders so that available volumes at various price levels form a liquidity pool.

 Depth of Market at any given time looks as follows:

-Buy and Sell orders of particular currency pair are grouped according to the price, while charts only display the best Bid and Ask prices.
+Buy and Sell orders of particular currency pairs are grouped according to the price, while charts only display the best Bid and Ask prices.

 Hereby, when an aggregate volume of long positions significantly exceeds the volume of short positions, at the time of settlement Depth of Market looks like this: